RajaMuneerBaigal/Docker_Basic_Commands/README.md

 ## Docker commands for troubleshooting

- ### docker logs <containerid> or docker logs <containername>
+ ### docker logs "containerid" or docker logs "containername"
    - shows logs of the container for trouble shooting. if any container is facing some issues we can use logs to detect.

  ### docker run -d -p6001:6000 --name new_name imagename
-   - this renames a previous image with old name to new name and creates a new container image.
+   - this runs a container with a name given which then can be used to inpsect logs.

  ### docker exec -it <image_id> /bin/bash
    - to get inside the container and execute terminal